shuiruge/Tensor-calculator/README.md

 (This works well on <i>Mathematica</i> 8.0.)

 I used to calculate the tensors in Walker-Robertson metric in one sunny afternoon.
 It spent me 3 hours, but failed.
 So, I made up my mind to do this.

 It's not over.
 But, since I still do not famillar with <i>Mathematica</i>, I take a lot of time to make it better.

+Generally, I can use other tools.
+But, my motivation is calculating <i>components</i> of tensors, as what I failed to do for WR metric, rather than constructing abstract tensors, on which many other tools have worked quite well.

 <hr>